Andrew Gounardes: New York Senate

 Gounardes first ran against Republican Senator Marty Golden in 2012, but lost.
 In a traditionally politically conservative area, Golden proved to be a popular incumbent due to his name recognition and strong constituent services.
 Golden even ran unopposed in 2016.

 However, in 2018, Golden faced scrutiny after it was publicized that he had failed to pay a number of parking tickets, and was illegally posing as a police officer to run red lights.
 He also utilized illegal parking placards.
 As a result, and along with the national political climate, Golden was seen as vulnerable by New York political operatives.
 Gounardes declared his candidacy in early 2018.
 After defeating journalist Ross Barkan in the Democratic primary, he went on to defeat Golden in the general election, 51% to 49%.

-In the Senate, Gounardes serves as Chairman of Committee on Civil Service and Pensions.
+In the Senate, Gounardes serves as Chairman of the Committee on Civil Service and Pensions.